 - Model routing for cost control: define which model handles which task type automatically

-- VS Code + JetBrains + CLI — the broadest IDE coverage of any BYOK agent
+- VS Code + JetBrains + CLI — the broadest IDE coverage of any actively maintained BYOK agent

 - Kilo Pass (optional): $19/$49/$199/month for bonus credits if you prefer managed billing